oanda/apidocs/sections/order_types.md

 #### Request
     curl -X PUT -d 'stopLoss=1.6' https://api.aonda.com/v1/trade/43211

-#### Respond
+#### Response
     {
       "id" : 43211,                       // The ID of the trade
-      "units" : 5,                // The number of units in the trade "direction" : "long",       // The direction of the trade "instrument" : "EUR/USD",   // The symbol of the instrument of the trade "time" : 1234567890,        // The time of the trade (seconds since Unix epoch) "price" : 1.45123,          // The price the trade was executed at "takeProfit" : 1.7,         // The take-profit associated with the trade, if any "stopLoss" : 1.6,           // The stop-loss associated with the trade, if any "trailingStop" : 10         // The trailing stop associated with the trade, if any }
+      "units" : 5,                        // The number of units in the trade "direction" : "long",               // The direction of the trade "instrument" : "EUR/USD",           // The symbol of the instrument of the trade "time" : "2012-06-11T21:22:11Z",    // The time of the trade (in RFC3339 format) "price" : 1.45123,                  // The price the trade was executed at "takeProfit" : 1.7,                 // The take-profit associated with the trade, if any "stopLoss" : 1.6,                   // The stop-loss associated with the trade, if any "trailingStop" : 10                 // The trailing stop associated with the trade, if any }

 #### Parameters